quorn23/piholeparser/README.md

 * Build a user-driven blacklist.
 * Build a user-driven whitelist.
 * Mirror and Filter, any user-submitted blacklist.
-* Handle ANY list, even if it is compressed in tar or 7zip.
+* Handle ANY list, even if it is compressed.

 ## Because people ask often: